 The air we breathe can be contaminated with many kinds of pollutants.
-Everything from pollen, to chemicals, to secondhand smoke can be trapped in the air and enter our lungs.
+Everything from pollen to chemicals to secondhand smoke can be trapped in the air and enter our lungs.

-A lung cleanse may be helpful for individuals who have a health condition that causes breathing difficulties, such as asthma, COPD, or cystic fibrosis.
+A lung cleanse may be helpful for individuals who have a health condition that causes breathing difficulties, such as asthma, chronic obstructive pulmonary disease (COPD), or cystic fibrosis.
 You may also benefit from a lung cleanse if you’re a heavy smoker or have to use certain inhaled medications.

-Along with getting an air purifier, you should change all of the filters in your home and clean all vents, such as those in the bathroom or your air conditioning or heating vents.
+Along with getting an air purifier, you should change all of the filters in your home and clean all of the vents, such as those in the bathroom or your air conditioning or heating vents.

-You may think that you are helping the air in your home by making it smell nice with air fresheners, candles, or those famous wax candle warmers.
-However, these fragrances can actually be full of harmful chemicals that can irritate your lungs.
+You may think that you’re helping the air in your home by making it smell nice with air fresheners, candles, or those popular wax candle warmers.
+However, these fragrances are often full of harmful chemicals that can irritate your lungs.

 Check the pollution forecasts in your area.
-Avoid exercising outside when pollution numbers are high, and stay away from burning trash, wood, or other types of smoke.
+Avoid exercising outside when pollution numbers are high, and stay away from burning trash, burning wood, or other types of smoke.